Data privacy notice

 - You can request the correction, deletion and blocking of your personal data as long as this is permitted by law and possible within the scope of an existing contractual relationship.

 - You have the right to lodge a complaint with a data protection supervisory authority.
-The supervisory authority responsible for Deutsche Bahn AG is Berliner Beauftragte für Datenschutz und Informationsfreiheit, Friedrichstrasse 219, 10969 Berlin, Germany; e-mail: email@example.com.
+The supervisory authority responsible for DB Station&Service AG is Berliner Beauftragte für Datenschutz und Informationsfreiheit, Friedrichstrasse 219, 10969 Berlin, Germany; e-mail: email@example.com.

 - You have the right to portability of the data which you have provided to us based on a declaration of consent or a contract (data portability).